syrenity237/osticket-prereqs/README.md

 <img src="https://i.imgur.com/6Z3QPJM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After finishing the prerequisites i download the osTicket from my file folders and then exact the copy "upload" folder to c:\inetpub\wwwroot then rename upload to osTicket.
+After finishing the prerequisites download the osTicket from my file folders and then exact the copy "upload" folder to c:\inetpub\wwwroot then rename upload to osTicket.
 After that go to IIS (internet Information Services) and restart server.
 </p>
 <br />